-After graduating from Los Angeles High School, he moved to San Francisco where he began his art training at the School of Design under Virgil Williams and Emil Carlsen.
-In 1888 he further studied in Paris under Constant, Lefebvre and Doucet at Academie Julian.
-In 1894 he received an honorable mention at the Paris Salon, the first Californian to receive an award from that prestigious institution.
+After graduating from Los Angeles High School, Rose began his art training in San Francisco at the School of Design under Virgil Williams and Emil Carlsen.
+In 1888 he studied in Paris under Constant, Lefebvre and Doucet at Academie Julian.
+He received an honorable mention at the Paris Salon in 1894, the first Californian to receive an award from that prestigious institution.

 Returning to New York City in the mid-1890’s, Rose worked at Harper’s, Scribner’s and Century.
-In 1899, he was back in France where he bought a cottage in Giverny, and it was there that he was greatly influenced by Claude Monet and the French Impressionists.
+In 1899 he was back in France and bought a cottage in Giverny.
+While he was there, Claude Monet and the French Impressionists greatly influenced his work.

-He suffered from recurring lead poisoning which affected his vision and crippled his hands, and was unable to paint for various periods of time.
-In 1912 he returned to New York, and two years later made his final move back to Pasadena where he taught and served as director at the Stickney School of Art.
+Rose suffered from recurring lead poisoning making him unable to paint for periods of time.
+As a result, his vision was affected as well as his hands.
+In 1912 he returned to New York.
+Two years later made his final move back to Pasadena where he taught and served as director at the Stickney School of Art.